SpookyThaiFood/Game-of-Life/README.txt

 This is just an exercise to help me learn Javascript.

+# Usage

+Open index.html in your browser, click to set the state of the cells.

+# Key bindings

+'p': To pause/un-pause

 p5.js is a community and p5.js is built by contributions.
 If you want to learn more about us, visit:
 https://p5js.org/community/